k2view-academy/K2View-Academy/articles/TDM/tdm_gui/23_task_globals_tab.md

 The **Task variables** tab in the task's **Advanced settings** displays the list of variables set on a task level and enables setting variables on a task.

-Click **Set Task Variable** to set a variable value on the task.
+Click **Add variable** to set a variable value on the task.
 The following pop-up window opens:

 ![add global](images/task_add_global.png)

-- **Variable Name** - select a value from the drop-down list of Global variables defined in the Fabric implementation.
+- **Variable name** (required) — select from the drop-down list of Global variables defined in the Fabric implementation.
-- **Logical Unit** - can be populated with either 'ALL' (impacting all the task's LUs) or a specific LU name.
+- **Logical unit** (required) — select either a specific LU name or 'ALL' to impact all the task's LUs.
-- **Variable Value** - the default value is displayed.
+- **Variable value** — the default value is displayed.
 You can set a different value on the variable.

+## Add Parameters at Execution

+The task creator can check the **Add parameters at execution** checkbox to allow the task runner to add new variable overrides at execution time, in addition to any variables already defined in the task.
+If this checkbox is unchecked, the task runner cannot add new variables at execution.

+## Lock Icons

+Each variable row has a lock icon.
+The task creator can unlock individual variables to allow the task runner to edit their values at execution time:

+- **Locked** — the variable value is fixed and cannot be changed by the task runner at execution time.
+- **Unlocked** — the task runner can edit the variable's value when executing the task.

+At execution time, all variables are displayed, but the task runner can only edit the values of unlocked variables.